laiboonh/smartcloud/smartcloud-prices/README.md

     - `SmartcloudInstanceKindServiceTest` - to test retry mechanism and curious to see if i will actually get a 429 response.
 Makes use of [TestContainers](https://github.com/testcontainers/testcontainers-scala).
 Need to have docker desktop running.
-    - `InstanceKindRoutesTest` - to test http routes behaviour with mock service layer
+    - `InstanceKindRoutesTest` - to test & document http routes behaviour with mock service layer